-- 2.13 The Wandsworth 'Joint Strategic Needs Assessment and Annual Report of the

-Director of Public Health 2017/18' and 2020 Annual Report provide an analysis of the health and well-being of the borough and highlights a number of matters relevant to this Framework.
-This includes: - that in common with other inner-city areas, the population and motor vehicle traffic density leads to issues with air quality and noise pollution; - the importance of safe and welcoming urban realm and green space in promoting active living and providing important physical, psychological and social health benefits for individuals and the community; and - that active travel (e.g. walking, jogging, cycling) can be a simple way to add physical activity into peoples' daily routine. - 2.14 The current availability of open space particularly for quiet places to 'sit and be' away from the busyness of the area, the high density, high rise nature of new build with limited sunlight at street level have the potential to impact on both physical and mental health.
-The level and dominance of traffic has implications for human health arising from NO_x emissions primarily from diesel vehicles as well as from Particulate Matter from tyres and brakes.
+- 2.13 The Wandsworth 'Joint Strategic Needs Assessment and Annual Report of the Director of Public Health 2017/18' and 2020 Annual Report provide an analysis of the health and well-being of the borough and highlights a number of matters relevant to this Framework.
+This includes: - that, in common with other inner-city areas, the size of the population and level of vehicle traffic leads to issues with air quality and noise pollution; - the importance of safe and welcoming urban realm and green space in promoting active living and providing important physical, psychological and social health benefits for individuals and the community; and - that active travel (such as walking, jogging, cycling) can be a simple way to add physical activity into peoples' daily routine. - 2.14 The current availability of open space particularly for quiet places to 'sit and be' away from the busyness of the area, the high-density, high-rise nature of new build with limited sunlight at street level have the potential to impact on both physical and mental health.
+The level and dominance of traffic has implications for human health arising from NOx emissions primarily from diesel vehicles as well as from Particulate Matter from tyres and brakes.
 Physical barriers and wayfinding and signage within the area has an impact on maximising active travel as well as encouraging people to explore their local neighbourhood.